-Polycystic ovary syndrome (PCOS), with a prevalence of 5-10%, is a common endocrinological disorder in reproductive-aged women 1.
-Women with PCOS who fail to ovulate or conceive with CC are recommended to undergo ovulation induction with gonadotropin 2.
-Recently, a combination of CC plus gonadotropin treatment has been tested as a method for ovulation induction in women resistant to CC^{3-6}.
-This protocol, termed a 'sequential protocol (SP),' was first described by Kistner in 1973 and performed with a combination of CC and human menopausal gonadotropin (hMG) 7.
+Polycystic ovary syndrome (PCOS), with a prevalence of 5-10%, is a common endocrinological disorder in reproductiveaged women.1 Women with PCOS who fail to ovulate or conceive with clomiphene citrate (CC) are recommended to undergo ovulation induction with gonadotropin.2 Recently, a combination of CC plus gonadotropin treatment has been tested as a method for ovulation induction in women resistant to CC.3-6 This protocol, termed a "sequential protocol (SP)," was first described by Kistner7 and performed with a combination of CC and human menopausal gonadotropin (hMG).
 In SP, a low-dose gonadotropin treatment is initiated on the day following the fourth or fifth day of CC administration.
-Acceptable fecundity rates have been reported in CC-resistant patients with SP when compared to ovulation induction with gonadotropin 8.
-SP has been demonstrated to decrease the gonadotropin dose required for optimum induction when compared to gonadotropin-only induction in women who fail to respond to CC 9 .
-Previous studies have shown that CC + gonadotropin combinations reduce costs and provide effective ovulation induction in infertile cases resistant to clomiphene citrate 10 .